alavicka/pollux/README.md

 │                           #   calls pollux_step, writes .pt checkpoints.
 │                           #   No LR schedule, no weight decay, no warmup.
 │
+├── validate.py              # Computes held-out cross-entropy for a Pollux
+│                           #   training checkpoint (.pt) against a reserved, │                           #   disjoint FineWeb-Edu 10B split.
+Used to produce │                           #   the validation-loss curve reported in the paper │                           #   (Fig. 1) and to check for train/val divergence
+│                           #   (a basic memorization check) at any checkpoint.
+│
 ├── prepare_fineweb.py      # Downloads FineWeb-Edu 10B, tokenizes with GPT-2,
 │                           #   writes uint16 memmap to data/fineweb_10b.bin.
 │
 ├── pack.py                 # Checkpoint → .plx converter.
 │                           #   Quantizes H24 layers to 18-bit LUT indices +
 │                           #   FP16 σ_rms per row, INT8-quantized embeddings.
-│                           #   Pack at the 10k structural convergence plateau checkpoint.
+│                           #   Pack at the 10k crystallisation peak checkpoint.
 │
 ├── generate.py             # Text generation from .plx or .pt files.
 │                           #   .plx: index_select materialisation + F.linear;